DrewOrtego/Miscellaneous-Python/Web-Scraping/README.md

 # Miscellaneous-Python/Web-Scraping

 **Demonstrates**
-* Use of the urllib module to make requests and process results *
+* Use of the urllib module to make requests and examine the results
-*
+* Uses error-catching to report issues with the results
+* Automatically creates unique file names to proceed with running given duplicate files

 **Usage:**